soyalejolopez/OfficeDocs-o365seccomp/SecurityCompliance/microsoft-365-compliance-center.md

 ![Respond section in the Microsoft 365 compliance center](media/m365-compliance-center-respond.png)

-Cards, such as the Active alerts card, include a link to a report where you can view more detailed information, such as Severity, Status, Category, and more.
+Cards, such as the Active alerts card, include a link to a page where you can view more detailed information, such as Severity, Status, Category, and more.

 ![Active alerts details](media/m365-compliance-center-alerts-details.png)

 ## Navigation to more compliance features and capabilities

-In addition to links in cards, you'll find a navigation pane on the left side of the screen that gives you easy access to your alerts, reports, policies, compliance solutions, and more.
+In addition to links in cards on the home page, you'll find a navigation pane on the left side of the screen that gives you easy access to your alerts, reports, policies, compliance solutions, and more.

 ![Navigation in the Microsoft 365 compliance center](media/m365-compliance-center-leftnav.png)